 "Now we will at least get the opportunity for our case to be heard.
-We feel we've been totally ignored in the process so far, and that can't be right."'Negotiations with mayor'
+We feel we've been totally ignored in the process so far, and that can't be right."

 However, Spurs are also involved in talks with London Mayor Boris Johnson to remain near White Hart Lane in Tottenham, north London.